mohsennasab/culvert-hydraulic-design-101/README.md

 > **Key Takeaway:**
 > As engineers, we have **multiple tools** to improve culvert performance — by changing how easily water enters the culvert, how easily it flows through it, or how efficiently it exits.
 Every design decision balances cost, constructability, hydraulics, maintenance, and ecological impacts.

+## Demo Video:

+Watch the HY-8 tutorial in which I walk you through how you can model a culvert and understand its hydraulic behavior.

+placeholder for the video here.

 ## 🌿 Ecological Culvert Design (Bonus)

 **Purpose:**